Welcome to the University of Toledo Composition Program

 The mission of the UT Composition Program addresses the goals we have for our writing courses, focusing on four areas we believe are vital to student success.
 To read more about our program's mission, click on the Mission link.

-Our courses are offered in various formats, including face-to-face sessions, hybrid courses that involve on-campus and online meetings, and courses that are in completely online, distance learning environments.
-We also offer innovative Writing Studio courses, which meet in small group environments, allow students to work with instructors to create a student-driven writing portfolio, and allow students to work at their own pace in completing assignments.
+Our courses are offered in various formats, including face-to-face sessions, hybrid courses that involve a mixture of on-campus and online meetings, and courses that are in completely online, distance learning environments.
+We also offer innovative Writing Studio courses, which meet in small group environments, allow students to work with instructors to create a student-driven writing portfolio at their own pace.
 Click on the Writing Studio link to learn more about these courses.

 Students, are you looking for some extra help in completing your writing assignments?
-Check our the resources available to you in both the Writing Resources and the Students areas.
-For faculty members new to the program, visit the Faculty Resources page for link to important university and program documents.
+Check out the resources available to you in both the Writing Resources and the Students areas.
+For faculty members new to the program, visit the Faculty Resources page for links to important university and program documents.

 Finally, feel free to contact the Director of the Composition Program at any time if you have questions or concerns; see the Contact Us link for more information.